torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/igb.rst

 This will spawn 2 VFs on the first port and 4 VFs on the second port.

-NOTE: Caution must be used in loading the driver with these parameters.
+ANALTE: Caution must be used in loading the driver with these parameters.
 Depending on your system configuration, number of slots, etc., it is impossible to predict in all cases where the positions would be on the command line.

-NOTE: Neither the device nor the driver control how VFs are mapped into config space.
+ANALTE: Neither the device analr the driver control how VFs are mapped into config space.
 Bus layout will vary by operating system.
 On operating systems that support it, you can check sysfs to find the mapping.

-NOTE: When either SR-IOV mode or VMDq mode is enabled, hardware VLAN filtering and VLAN tag stripping/insertion will remain enabled.
+ANALTE: When either SR-IOV mode or VMDq mode is enabled, hardware VLAN filtering and VLAN tag stripping/insertion will remain enabled.
 Please remove the old VLAN filter before the new VLAN filter is added.
 For example::